Registering with the state health insurance system or “sécurité sociale”

 The “carte vitale” is a healthcare card that ensures your healthcare expenses are easily reimbursed in France.
 It is free or charge.
-You can apply for one as soon as you have registered with the state health insurance system known as the “Protection universelle maladie”, also referred to as “sécurité sociale” or social security.
+You can apply for one as soon as you have registered with a state health insurance organisation and have received your final personal number or "numéro de sécurité sociale".

 The “carte vitale” simplifies healthcare cover and reimbursements.
 You can present this card at doctor’s appointments and at the pharmacy to have your healthcare expenses reimbursed.
 It is valid everywhere in France.